pymovements/pymovements/docs/source/contributing/contributing-code.rst

 Code of Conduct
 ---------------

-Everyone participating in the pymovements project, including in issues, pull requests, discussions, and any other community spaces, is expected to treat others with respect and to contribute to an open, welcoming, and inclusive environment.
+At **pymovements**, we are commited to providing a welcoming, inclusive, and harassment-free experience for everyone.

+It is important to us that all participants treat one another’s person and contributions with respect and dignity.
 Please read and follow our :ref:`code-of-conduct` for full details.

 First-time Contributors
 -----------------------